 For some people the thought of being on a ship with a few thousand fellow passengers and about half that again in crew is overwhelming.
 They think they won’t be able to move for people.
-That’s not the case at all.
-Think of a ship like a floating hotel, how often are you jammed into the lobby or the restaurant?
+But that’s not the case at all.
+Think of a ship like a floating hotel, how often is everyone from every room jammed into the lobby or the restaurant?
 Never.
 That’s because probably at any one time half the people are chillaxing in their cabins and the other half are dispersed around the vast public areas.
 Pools, bars, restaurants, decks, library, theatre, spa, gym – all these are standard on most ships.
-Sure the pool can be crowded, but I don’t swim in front of people anyway, so read a book on my balcony (if I have one!)
+Sure the pool can be crowded, but I don’t swim in front of people anyway, so I either read a book so I can get the attention of servers for drinks, on my balcony (if I have one!)

 2 I’d get seasick

 This depends on where you cruise and other factors like weather and your constitution.
 I’ll admit it, the first cruise I ever went on from was Auckland to Fiji and that was big sea.
 I didn’t get sick, but did take to my bed of an afternoon to be rocked to sleep.
 But others had to visit the doctor for a jab in the bum.
 However when I took my sister on a cruise in the Caribbean it was as flat as a mill pond.
 I think itineraries that keep you close to shore (Mediterranean, Croatia/Italy, and certainly river cruises) are probably best if you are prone to seasickness.

 My recent cruise out of Singapore to Malaysia and Thailand was another really calm, flat sea experience and that is very normal for this part of the world.
 However my cruise across the Tasman Sea from Dunedin was on a few large swells and I interviewed the captain for his tips on what to do about seasickness.